Civil Process Unit

 (This office cannot give legal advice pursuant to Oregon Law)

-Restraining Orders are the first priority in service documents at the Marion County Sheriff’s Office.
-However, it may take anywhere from one day to several weeks to serve a respondent, due to the following:
+Restraining Orders are the priority in service documents at the Marion County Sheriff’s Office.
+However, it may take several weeks to serve a respondent, due to the following:

 A respondent may be avoiding service.
 Restraining orders are not search warrants,